 More on MBSR

-Our MBSR groups meet for two hours per week, with an all-day silent meditation retreat between weeks six and seven.
+Our MBSR groups meet for two and half hours aper week, with an all-day silent meditation retreat between weeks six and seven.
 Participants are provided with reading material to accompany in-class discussions, and audio guides for at-home meditation practice.

-The mandatory orientation session is an important final step toward your enrollment in the MBSR program.
+The mandatory orientation session is an important final step toward your enrolment in the MBSR program.
 The orientation session is included in the cost of the program and provides the opportunity to: